A Custom Wood Accent Wall is one of those projects that can completely transform a plain room into a warm, textured focal point.

-A wood accent wall does more than just look good — it completely changes the mood of a room.
+A wood accent wall does more than just look good โ it completely changes the feel of a room.

-Wood adds warmth, depth, and character in a way paint or wallpaper just can’t touch.
+Wood adds warmth, depth, and character in a way that paint or wallpaper simply can’t match.

-Whether you’re trying to cozy up a living room, add personality to a bedroom, or highlight a fireplace or TV area, an accent wall is one of the easiest ways to make a space feel “designed.”
+Whether you’re cozying up a living room, adding personality to a bedroom, or creating a striking fireplace or TV feature wall, an accent wall is one of the easiest ways to make a space feel thoughtfully designed.

-And since you’re building it yourself, you can tailor every detail — from board widths to stain colors — to match your exact style.
+And because you’re building it yourself, you can customize every detail โ from board widths and layouts to stain colors and finishes โ to match your style.

-Before you start putting boards on the wall, make sure you’ve got everything ready to roll.
+Before you start putting boards on the wall, take a few minutes to gather everything you’ll need.

-A wood accent wall goes together smoothly when your tools are dialed in, and your materials are prepped.
+A wood accent wall goes together much more smoothly when your tools are ready and your materials are prepped.

-Here’s what most DIYers use to build a clean, professional-looking wall:
+Here’s what most DIYers use to build a clean, professional-looking accent wall:

 Tools